wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/13_Lambda Expressions.md

 ## Scenario 2- sorting with a key

-Another common usecase is sorting a container based on a condition or element within it.
+Another common use case is sorting a container based on a condition or element within it.
 Suppose you have a list of tuples representing people and their ages, and you want to sort this list by age.
 We could do that with the following:

 ```python
 def get_age(person):